 Scott Dawley has a degree in Forest Technology from Unity College in Unity, Maine.
 He has worked for State of Connecticut, Department of Energy and Environmental Protection for 34 years and currently holds the position of District Operation Supervisor for Parks an Forest for the Eastern District.

-Russell “Rusty” Morrison is a retired U.S. Navy submarine Commander who currently works in the pharmaceutical industry.
-He is a longtime member of the Stonington Town Committee.
+Russell “Rusty” Morrison is a former U.S. Navy submarine officer who currently works in the pharmaceutical industry.
+He is a longtime member of the Stonington Town Committee and an avid hiker.